There are better options than over-paying for 500 channels you don't watch.

 Instead of paying over a thousand dollars a year for a lot of channels you don't want, you can pick and choose.
 And there are no contracts!

-If you want to know how to catch tv without cable, here are the best cable TV alternatives:
+If you want to know how to catch tv without cable, here are the best cable TV alternatives (not counting the free ones if you're a sports fanatic):

 Network TV Sites Online – Varies